-By Doug Oosterhart, CFP® | Founder of LifePoint Planning - An Independent Fee-Only Financial Planning Firm
+By Doug Oosterhart, CFP® | Founder of LifePoint Planning - An Independent Financial Planning Firm

-In case you are not aware, there is an option in some 401(k) plans that makes tax-efficient saving easier than ever before.
-Some Fidelity and Vanguard plans are now giving employees at many companies (GM, Salesforce, Consumer's Energy, etc.) the ability to convert after-tax dollars in their 401(k) to the Roth bucket of the account.
-This is big news for folks that are maximizing their 401(k) contributions and are also over the Roth IRA income limits (which start to happen at about \$125,000 of income for single people and about \$198,000 of household income for those that file jointly).
-These Roth income limits do not apply to 401(k) plans.
+In case you are not aware, there is an option in your 401(k) that makes tax-efficient saving easier than ever before.
+Fidelity is now giving GM employees the ability to convert after-tax contributions in their 401(k) to the Roth bucket of the account.
+This is big news for folks that are maximizing their 401(k) contributions and are also over the Roth IRA income limits (which start to happen at about \$129,000 of income for single tax filers and about \$204,000 of household income for those that file jointly).
+These Roth income limits do not apply in the GM Retirement Savings Plan (or to any 401(k) savings tool).